dphenriksen/RegionDK/README.md

 # "Comparison of the five Danish regions regarding demographic characteristics, healthcare utilization, and medication use - a descriptive cross-sectional study"

+## How to use the codes
+1. Download the contents of the repository into a folder
+2. Rename the folder "RegionDK"
+3. Change the "cd" command in the master.do file to the folder path
+4. Run the master.do file in Stata

 ## Raw data and a complete code to reproduce the study

 A description of the extraction of data from StatBank, noegletal.dk and medstat.dk.